 Every introductory medieval text begins with discussion of the natures of the signs, planets, aspects, and the significations of the houses.
 Though these basic concepts may be tedious to learn to those who are already versed in some type of astrology, they are immensely important.
 By diligent study and good command of these basics the student is less likely to err in their judgments and have a more profound understanding of the interconnectedness of the entire astrological system.

 The first of these basics is typically the natures of the planets.
-This teaches the student the basic qualities and natural significations of the planets and how additional significations can be derived from these few core ideas.
+This teaches the student the basic qualities and natural significations of the planets and how additional significations can be extrapolated from these few core ideas.

 Following that are discussions on the qualities of the signs.
 This introduces students to the signs of the zodiac and their many groupings and descriptions.
 It gives students an understanding of many of the basic ideas of the energies and natures of each of the signs and gives the students access to many identifying terms to enrich their judgments.